The Marlborough Downs Nature Enhancement Partnership

 And it isn't just about farmers - this is a partnership that also includes Black Sheep Countryside Management, who designed and manage the project, as well as the Game and Wildlife Conservation Trust, and Wiltshire Council.
 On a broader scale, we work with a host of other groups like the Wiltshire Ornithological Society, Butterfly Conservation, Wiltshire Botanical Society, the Wildlife Sites Project and many others to ensure that what we do is good conservation that helps to achieve common goals on a local, regional and national level.

-To improve the condition and connectivity of the ecological network of the Marlborough Downs and to connect people to the downland landscape.
+By working together at a landscape scale, we want to improve the condition and connectivity of the ecological network of the Marlborough Downs and to connect people to the downland landscape.

 "It is 2020 and the wide open chalk downland to the north of Marlborough in Wiltshire is one of the most beautiful landscapes in the world.
 To be up on the downs in all weathers is to feel part of history.
 Imagine the stone cutters stoking the fires in the pits under the sarsen stones which would then split into a size they could load onto the carts and take away to build the local houses and churches.
 Watch the rooks streaking across a red late afternoon sky in winter as they head back to the woods to roost.
 Climb up and down the ridges which made the medieval field system.
 Feel the frog stone left at the bottom of the hill because it was too big to be rolled to Avebury.
 Listen to the sheep calling their lambs and imagine sleeping in your shepherd's hut.
 Look out for the short eared owls hunting for their supper as dusk falls.
 Discover the dew ponds and see if you can find the remains of the drovers' cottage in the woods.
 Stand on top of Barbury Castle and let the children compare the old settlement with the new town of Swindon.
 You are now seeing the difference between chalk and cheese, the low farmland beneath you with the dairy farms producing the food which the railways took to the city.